 About The Magon Quarter

+The Magon Quarter contains the remains of a small Punic residential area dating back to the Carthaginian city of Carthage, in modern-day Tunisia.
 The Magon Quarter is relatively small and there aren’t many remains to see, though the site does contain a section of the ancient city wall, dating back to the fifth century BC.

 The Magon Quarter is situated along Rue Septime Sévère on the eastern shore of Tunis, the capital of Tunisia.
 This area of land was late to experience urbanisation, and as a result, certain fascinating and historic ruins have only recently been excavated.

 Excavations in The Magon Quarter have uncovered a small area of Roman workshops built on top of a 5th century BC Punic residential artisans’ quarter.
 These small houses follow an ordered layout and are endowed with sophisticated technology such as cisterns.
 This area is now surrounded by a garden.

 Interesting objects were unearthed at The Magon Quarter, such as a maquette – a sculptor’s small preliminary model or sketch – which shows how the Phoenicians extracted sandstone from the mines of Cap Bon.

 Later Roman architecture overlaying earlier Punic buildings are a result of The Punic Wars, which were a series of conflicts fought between the forces of ancient Carthage and Rome between 264 and 146 BCE.